Munib A. Younan

 - • “Beyond Luther: Prophetic Interfaith Dialogue for Life,” in The Global Luther: A Theologian for Modern Times.
 Fortress Press, 2009.

 - • “The Future of the Lutheran Reformation Tradition: From the Perspective of Palestinian Christians,” in The Future of Lutheranism in a Global Context.
-Augusburg Fortress, Minneapolis, 2008.
+Augsburg Fortress, Minneapolis, 2008.

 - • “The Role of the Church in Peacemaking: Raising a Prophetic Voice,” in The Forgotten Faithful.
 Sabeel Ecumenical Liberation Theology Center, Jerusalem 2007